George Harrison – Music Biography

 George Harrison died of brain cancer on November 29, 2001.
 He was 58 years old.
 A year later, some of his closest friends gathered at London’s Royal Albert Hall to pay tribute.
 The concert to benefit George’s Material World charity brought together Ringo Starr and Paul McCartney as well as Ravi Shankar, Tom Petty, Jeff Lynne and Eric Clapton.
 An album of posthumously completed songs, Brainwashed, was released in 2002.

 Harrison once remarked that life doesn’t take long to go from age seventeen to fifty-seven.
-It’s hard to believe that it’s now ten years since the youngest Beatle died.
+It’s hard to believe that it’s now thirteen years since the youngest Beatle died.

 “I remember thinking I just want more.
 This isn’t it.
 Fame is not the goal.
 Money is not the goal.
 To be able to know how to get peace of mind, how to be happy, is something you don’t just stumble across.
 You’ve got to search for it.”

 The follow patterns show how to play While My Guitar Gently Weeps, written by George Harrison.
 This mini lesson was provided by Guitar Alliance.
 Don’t miss Guitar Noise the solo guitar arrangment of While My Guitar Gently Weeps.

 The chord progression is as follows: Am, Am/G, Am/F#, Fmaj.7, Am, G,D, E. As you can see, it is a fairly involved progression.
 If you don’t know how to play all of these chords that’s okay.
 Here they are in tab:

 When you’re playing the riff below, just keep the chords in mind when you’re trying to determine the best way to finger it.
 To hit the low notes on the 2nd and 1st fret of the low E string in the Am/F# and Fmaj.7 chords I use my thumb.